vault27/Foundation/bgp.md

 - Every address family maintains a separate database and configuration for each protocol (address family + sub-address family) in BGP
 - BGP includes an AFI and SAFI with every route advertisement to differentiate between the AFI and SAFI databases

+**Families(15 in total):**

+1. IPv4 Unicast (AFI: 1, SAFI: 1) - The standard BGP address family for IPv4 unicast routing.
+It is used to exchange standard IPv4 routes
+2. IPv4 Multicast (AFI: 1, SAFI: 2) - Used for IPv4 multicast routing.
+This address family deals with multicast routes and forwarding information
+IPv6 Unicast (AFI: 2, SAFI: 1)

+The BGP address family used to advertise IPv6 unicast routes.
+IPv6 Multicast (AFI: 2, SAFI: 2)

+This address family is used for IPv6 multicast routing.
+VPNv4 (AFI: 1, SAFI: 128)

+This is used in MPLS-based VPNs for advertising IPv4 routes along with their associated VRF (Virtual Routing and Forwarding) instances.
+Routes in the VPNv4 address family carry both the IPv4 prefix and additional attributes (such as Route Distinguishers and Route Targets).
+VPNv6 (AFI: 2, SAFI: 128)

+Similar to VPNv4 but for IPv6 addresses, used in MPLS-based VPNs to carry IPv6 routes within a VRF context.
+EVPN (Ethernet VPN) (AFI: 1 or 2, SAFI: 70)

+Used for Ethernet VPNs, which is a technology designed to extend Ethernet services over IP/MPLS networks.
+It supports multi-tenant environments by advertising MAC addresses and Ethernet segment information.
+IPv4 Labeled Unicast (AFI: 1, SAFI: 4)

+Used in MPLS networks for advertising IPv4 unicast routes with labels (i.e., routes that are subject to MPLS label swapping).
+IPv6 Labeled Unicast (AFI: 2, SAFI: 4)

+Similar to IPv4 Labeled Unicast, but used for IPv6 routes with MPLS labels.
+FlowSpec (AFI: 1, SAFI: 133)

+BGP FlowSpec is used for distributing traffic flow specifications (typically used for traffic filtering and rate-limiting).
+It allows BGP to carry flow rules to protect against DoS (Denial of Service) attacks.
+MPLS VPN (Multicast VPN) (AFI: 1, SAFI: 128)
+This address family deals with MPLS VPNs but specifically targets multicast traffic within those VPNs.
+L3VPN (Layer 3 VPN) (AFI: 1, SAFI: 128)
+Similar to VPNv4 and VPNv6, but typically refers to Layer 3 VPN services, such as MPLS VPNs.
+L2VPN (Layer 2 VPN) (AFI: 1, SAFI: 65)
+Used for Layer 2 VPN services, such as Virtual Private LAN Services (VPLS) or pseudowire services, typically to carry Ethernet frames or other Layer 2 traffic over an MPLS backbone.
+EVPN Type 5 (AFI: 1, SAFI: 70)
+EVPN type 5 is used to advertise IP prefix routes with associated Ethernet segments in an EVPN.
+SrTE (Segment Routing Traffic Engineering) (AFI: 1 or 2, SAFI: 132)

 ## Capabilities

 ## Autonomous System Numbers